 Recall that at the moment of general euphoria, riskier investments show the best profitability, but they pay for it with no less serious losses at the time of general panic.
 Market participants believe that an increase in the key interest rate in the United States will make investors panic, and therefore transfer capital into defensive assets such as bonds and gold.
 Against this background, Bitcoin may well be among the main outsiders and runs the risk of sinking to $30,000.

-On Thursday, Mike Novogratz, the CEO of financial services firm Galaxy Digital, CNBC the selloff could push bitcoin down another 8% from current prices to as low as $38,000—a level unseen since early August.
+On Thursday, Mike Novogratz, the CEO of financial services firm Galaxy Digital, told CNBC the selloff could push bitcoin down another 8% from current prices to as low as $38,000—a level unseen since early August.

 “I'm not nervous in the medium term but we're going to have a lot of volatility in the next few weeks,” the crypto billionaire and staunch bitcoin bull told CNBC, before pointing to booming institutional adoption as a bullish indicator for the nascent space.